-Often what we term "mental illness" is an attempt to adapt to a difficult situation or event which is connected to complex facets of our history, character and environment and has to be approached as such.
-I therefore aim to look at anxiety and depression as often failed and outdated solutions which need to be unpacked and examined rather than blocked or avoided.
+Often what we term "mental illness" is an attempt to adapt to a situation or event which is connected to complex facets of our history, character and environment.
+I therefore aim to look at anxiety and depression as often failed and outdated solutions which need to be unpacked and examined rather than blocked, avoided or medicated away.

 I am happy to provide open advice to anyone investigating psychotherapy or psychoanalysis as many people have questions about the process, structure or contents of such work before they decide to take part in it.